 1. Increased maintenance costs

 The agility and flexibility of microservices introduce operational complexity and drive up maintenance costs.
-That does not mean engineering teams need to give up on extensibility and composability.
+However, that does not mean engineering teams need to give up on extensibility and composability as a goal with their ecommerce architecture.

 Strong service-level separation and composition are key to a scalable and flexible enterprise architecture, which is best derived through the use of common shared infrastructure, code primitives, and service contracts.
 This enables teams to operate across services with reusable context and tools, and allows security teams to enforce system-wide guarantees.